-For a long time, Las Vegas it was the only place in the US with legal sports betting.
-These days, the legal sports betting environment is changing at a rapidly.
+For a long time, Las Vegas was the only place with legal sports betting in the US.
+These days, the legal sports betting environment is changing rapidly.
 Legal states have attracted top sportsbooks, and they’re doing their best on the numbers front, as well.
 In fact, you’ll find that the odds and lines from Iowa sportsbooks are comparable to what you’ll see coming out in the desert.

 That doesn’t mean they’re always the same.
-Due to market action, there’s no way that can happen.
-However, it does mean that the numbers stack up on an overall basis.
+Due to market action, no way can happen.
+However, it does mean that the numbers stack up overall.
 Feel free to see what Vegas has to say, but know that the odds you get here at home are just as good.
-In order to bet at that Vegas sportsbook, you will have to be in Nevada.
+To bet at that Vegas sportsbook, you will have to be in Nevada.

 At a basic level, the process for setting odds is similar regardless of the sport.
-Oddsmakers are analyzing everything that could impact the outcome to come to a conclusion.
+Oddsmakers analyze everything that could impact the outcome to conclude.

 On the presentation front, the odds work in the same fashion when it’s a case in which only two choices are involved.
 If it’s a straight moneyline, the numbers are negative for favorites and positive for dogs.
 The span between the numbers indicates how close the matchup is perceived to be.

 For a two-sided bet with a spread or total element, it’s the same story.
-There’s a benchmark number that the sportsbook sets and odds for the two choices you can make.
-For multi-choice wagers such as a futures or props, there will be odds for all possible selections.
+The sportsbook sets a benchmark number and odds for the two choices you can make.
+For multi-choice wagers such as futures or props, there will be odds for all possible selections.

 When you’re examining the odds, you can read them the same, no matter which sport you’re considering.
-However, keep in mind that there will be variances on bet types to consider, much like there are differences in what information books use while setting them.
+However, consider that there will be variances on bet types, much like differences in what information books use while setting them.

 After sportsbooks release the odds for public consumption, the betting action begins.
 Before too long, you may see a shift in the odds from where they originally were.
 Here’s why that happens.